 - attend school (this includes ESL classes)

-For more information and an application, please contact the SC CCR&R Parent Referral Specialist at SCCCRR@mailbox.sc.edu.
+For more information and an application, please contact our Dual Language Learner Specialist at CCRRDLL@mailbox.sc.edu.

-Families currently experiencing homelessness as defined by the McKinney Vento Act and who have a child aged 0-12 years old may be eligible for the Homeless Initiative Voucher, funded by the SC Department of Social Services.
+The HI Scholarship is funded by the SC Department of Social Services.
+Families currently experiencing homelessness as defined by the McKinney-Vento Act (lacking a fixed, regular, and adequate nighttime residence) and who have a child aged 0-12 years old may be eligible for the Homeless Initiative Voucher.

-For more information and an application, please contact the SCCCR&R Parent Referral Specialist at SCCCRR@mailbox.sc.edu.
+For more information and an application, please contact our HI Support & Child Care Referral Specialist at CCRRHI@mailbox.sc.edu.

 First Steps 4K offers free four-year-old kindergarten programs to qualifying South Carolina children.
 First Steps 4K partners with private, non-profit, faith-based, independent, and charter school preschool programs across the state.
 Families may also be eligible for First Steps 4K + Siblings, a collaboration with DSS that extends to siblings 0-12 enrolled in First Steps 4K for free child care scholarships.